chelate/MatisseCytometry.jl/README.md

 ### Installation
 Open julia and add this package.
 You will probably also need to Colors.jl to define your color scheme.
 You only need to do this once and it should take awhile.

-Running in the REPL (the julia terminal)
+To add this package, you need to run the following commands in the REPL (the julia terminal)

 ```julia
 using Pkg